Mary Shannon: MIACP, MIAHIP, MICP

 Mary is experienced in working with a very wide range of issues including anxiety, loss, relationships, fear and depression.
 She has also worked widely in the areas of trauma, abuse, suicide and sexuality.

-She has completed a post-graduate certificate in Body Psychotherapy, which allows her to bring a deeper awareness of the body into the therapy — how the body is impacted by our thoughts and feelings, and also how it can be used to help process and regulate difficult emotions.
+She has completed a post-graduate certificate in Body Psychotherapy, which allows her to bring a deeper awareness of the body into the therapy — the interconnectedness between it, and our emotions, thoughts and feelings The awareness can be used to help process and regulate difficult emotions.
 This, along with mindfulness, can be very helpful for clients, particularly in managing stressful situations.

 Mary is fully accredited by the IACP, IAHIP, and ICP, working to their codes of ethics.
 She has regular supervision to ensure that professional and ethical standards are being maintained, and she engages in on-going CPD in the area of psychotherapy.